gregorhunter/zbg/README.md

 two. you need to know how to use the terminal on your laptop. if you've never used a command line before, now is the perfect time to learn. go [here](https://www.learnenough.com/command-line-tutorial)

+on mac, press command-space to open spotlight search, type terminal and hit return.

+or press ctrl-alt-t on linux.

 ### installation

 here's what to do: